pappasc/cs467maia/spike-api/README.md

 # spike-api

-This folder contains code for the spike API created during Week 3.
+This folder contains code for the spike API created during Weeks 3 and 7.
+We're only submitting this as proof of the spike -- it's not part of what is hosted on the Google App Engine or Amazon AWS instance.

 ## results of spike
 1. Mail API can be used for email
 2. Google Cloud Storage JSON API may be used to add to buckets; special attention must be made to authorization keys
+3. Google Cloud AppEngine cannot be used for LaTeX interpretation, as we can't install or run binaries on this platform.

 ## references re: set-up of spike-api env